Panjal Traps: Geological setting

+Tectonic map of northwestern Himalaya with the Panja traps shown in dark green (not to be confused with light green which represents Indus Molasse).

 Late Carboniferous to Early Permian deposits of Tethyan affinity in the Zanskar-Spiti area are mostly terrigenous, detrital sedimentary rocks, although some magmatic activity documented in Pakistan and central Nepal has been associated with this period.
 These sedimentary layers are associated with the erosion that followed the uplift of the margins of the newly rifted Indian continent.

 In the eastern and central Himalayas more voluminous volcanic eruptions have been documented from the same period.
 The Abor volcanics produced 1500 m of basaltic to andesitic flows and tuffs.
 In the Late Permian (Sakmarian-Roadian) the theoliitic Nar-Tsum(?) produced 300 m of spilites and Bhote Kosi basalts in southern Tibet.

 The slightly younger (Artinskian-Kazanian) Panjal Traps produced the largest magmatic province in north-western India.
 Its lava flows now covers 10^{5} km^{2}, from the eastern Zanskar-Spliti-Lahaul area to north-eastern Pakistan and they filled a rifted valley called the Zanskar-Spiti synclinorium.

 The original extent of the Panjal Traps may have exceeded 0.2 million km^{2}, a distribution similar to those of the Emeishan LIP in south-western China and the Columbia River basalts in north-western United States.

 In Ladakh and in the Kashmir Basin the flows are 2500 m thick with a smaller amount of pyroclastics overlain by aphyric basaltic flows.
 In north-eastern Pakistan the Panjal flows are exposed as dykes cross-cutting the basement and Early Paleozoic layers, and as inter-layered magmatic flows on Late Plaeozoic to Early Mesozoic layers with Tethyan affinity.

 The eruption of the Panjal Traps was followed (Kazanian-Djulfian) by the emplacement of a succession of sediments, the result of the progressive thermo-tectonic subsidence of the Indian passive margin associated with the expanding Neo-Tethys.